Royals top Brewers 5-2; early start for fans to watch Bucks

 Royals: Starting pitchers Danny Duffy and Brady Singer were put on the injured list.
 Duffy, whose 2.31 ERA and 65 strikeouts in 61 innings has been one of the bright spots for a rotation that owns the second-worst ERA in MLB, has a strained flexor in his left elbow and landed on the IL for the second time this season.
 Singer is out because of right shoulder fatigue after allowing seven runs in two innings his last time out.

-“We knew at some point we were going to have to take a break with our young pitchers, for sure,” Royals manager Mike Matheny said.
+“We knew at some point we were going to have to take a break with our young pitchers, for sure,” Matheny said.
 “Instead of limiting them from the beginning, kind of let’s go, let’s pitch, let’s just see how they feel, and if at any point we need to take a pause, we do it.
 And this isn’t necessarily a shutdown as much as let’s just make sure that he’s feeling how he should be feeling and watch closely, use the medical team, use sports science, and figure out when it would be best to get him back in there.”

 Brewers: RHP Brad Boxberger played catch Tuesday but is still considered day-to-day after experiencing stiffness in his shoulder during his last outing, Saturday in Cincinnati.
 Boxberger’s issue popped up the same day Milwaukee put reliever Devin Williams on the IL.